qbead/qbeadWebsite/content/book/tilt.md

 }
 ```

-In the sketch above, the measurement of gravity and acceleration is
+In the sketch above, the measurement of gravity and acceleration along the $x$ axis is
 contained in the `SpinWheel.ax` variable.
 We aren't using this measurement to do anything yet, however.
 In the next section, we'll begin changing the LEDs based on this information.